Logo for Piano Play It

 Jazz Chord Progressions - II-V-I with Extensions

-During the past three lessons we started to talk about extensions (Click here to preview these lessons).
-Now that we know how to form jazz chords I'd like us to go back to the II-V-I chord progression and see how to play it as a jazz chord progression.
-(Click here if you need a reminder about the II-V-I chord progression in the poppy way).
+During the past three lessons we started to talk about extensions.
+Now that we know how to form jazz chords I'd like us to go back to the II-V-I chord progression and see how to play it as a jazzy chord progression.

 Now let's have a look at the right hand.
 Two voices are necessary in jazz music to indicate the identity of the chord.